Social status laws in Japan

 Wives and mistresses

-Emperor Meiji (1852-1912) had a wife and 5 concubines.
+Emperor Meiji (Mutsuhito 1852-1912) had a wife and 5 concubines.
 His wife bore no children, but his concubines bore 15 children -- 5 princes and 10 princesses.
-Emperor Taishō (1879-1926), whose mother was a concubine, had only a wife, who bore him 4 children, including Emperor Hirohito (1901-1989), who like his father had only a wife.
+Emperor Taishō (Yoshihito 1879-1926), whose mother was a concubine, had only a wife, who bore him 4 children, including Emperor Shōwa (Hirohito 1901-1989), who like his father had only a wife.

 Emperor Meiji was the last monarch of Japan to have official concubines.
-The Members of the Imperial Family are subject to its own family law and enrollment in an exclusive Imperil Family genealogical register.
-While concubinage ended de facto by Emperor Taishō's time, it did not end de jure until 1924 -- nearly three decades after the registration of mistresses by commoners and peers -- as mistresses -- was not longer possible.
+The Members of the Imperial Family are subject to its own family law and enrollment in an exclusive Imperil Family register.
+While concubinage ended de facto by Emperor Taishō's time, it did not end de jure until 1924 -- nearly three decades after the registration of mistresses by commoners and peers -- as mistresses -- was no longer possible.

 Phasing out "mekake" recognition